 Through executive search, planning and fundraising, Development Guild DDI partners with nonprofit leaders to drive their mission forward with fresh perspective and high impact solutions.
-With offices in Boston and New York and working with clients nationwide, we partner with leaders in academic medicine, higher education, arts and culture, human service, environment, social enterprise, and other nonprofits in delivering on their most important goals.
+With offices in Boston and New York and working with clients nationwide, the firm partners with leaders in academic medicine, higher education, arts and culture, human service, environment, social enterprise, and other nonprofits in delivering on their most important goals.

 In today’s digital age, it’s easy for anyone to become a company’s advocate or critic.
 No matter your industry, the internet has given a new voice to the masses.
 When thinking about your company’s hiring practices, it’s crucial to consider the experience your candidates are having from start to finish.
 There will come a time